all-i-code/bumpr/README.md

 ##### `features.logging.file`
 The name of the file to create after a `bump`, the contents of the file will be `json` regardless of the name of the file given here.

+#### `features.slack`
+Send a message in slack detailing the change that `bumpr` just published.
+The message will be sent after the `publish` command completes.

+- `changelog` - The full text of the changelog that was added during this `bump`
+- `pr.number` - The pull request number that was merged for this `bump`
+- `pr.url` - The URL for the pull request that was merged for this `bump`
+- `scope` - the scope of the `bump` performed
+- `version` - the new version after the `bump`

+##### `features.slack.enabled`
+Set this value to `true` to enable the sending of slack messages after publish

+##### `features.slack.env.url`
+The name of the environment variable that holds the URL for your slack webhook.

+##### `features.slack.channels`
+An array of channels.
+The message will be sent to each one individually, using the `channel` property in the slack message JSON body.
+If no channels are given, only a single message will be sent, with no `channel` property, and so the default channel for the webhook will be used.

 ### `vcs`
 Holds all the information `bumpr` needs to interact with your version control system.